 Podcasting has been around in its current form since 2004 and there’re now over 1 million+ podcasts now.
 Many podcasters are generating money through podcasts and making a living even.
 This is the age of monetization where if you have enough of a following, then you can monetize virtually anything.
 The rise of online platforms has allowed companies and individuals to monetize basically anything that they can do.

-Advertising revenue for podcasts is expected to surpass $1 billion in 2020.
+Advertising revenue for podcasts is expected to surpass $1.6 billion in 2024.Statista.com

 There’s no lack of ways to make money doing podcasts.
 Various ways include affiliate marketing, sponsorship, ad placements, merchandise, eBooks, online courses, membership, and premium content.